WPela/SmartH2O-Irrigation-Station/Project_2/README.md

 # SIS Project 2
 Repository for SmartH2O-Irrigation-Station (SIS) Project_2

 Repository contains code, schematics, plans and all versions of SIS.
-It is based on Raspberry RP2040 compatible board, with soil moisture sensor and water pump controlled by relay.
+It is based on Raspberry RP2040 compatible board, with soil moisture sensor and water pump.

 List of parts:
  - Waveshare RP2040-Zero (any microcontroller with RP2040 can be used)